• Skip to main content

 6. Roll small dough balls- In a bowl of cinnamon sugar.

-7. Bake- Until the edges have set.
+7. Bake- Until edges have set.

 Ginger cookies are known for being crisp and "snap" when broken in half.
 Molasses cookies are known for being soft and chewy in consistency.